 - Or put natural treasures in a basket and take them home to craft a mandala.

-- As you can see in the photographs, mandalas also look gorgeous when made on a wooden board or canvas painted with acrylic paint, liquid watercolors, or a piece of colored cardstock in a complementary or contrasting color.
+- As you can see in the photographs, mandalas also look gorgeous when made on a wooden board or canvas painted with acrylic paint or liquid watercolors, or a piece of colored cardstock in a complementary or contrasting color.

 - A few outdoor ideas include making nature mandalas on the ground, on a tree stump, on a grassy knoll, on a river or creek shore, on a sandy beach, or in your backyard.